TraXIcoN/TraXIcoN.github.io/README.md

 # Aditya Mohan

-My portfolio, That helps me communicate with recruiters and get me a job that helps me learn more about the tech industry.
+Crafting my digital footprint to connect with recruiters and secure a role that fuels my passion for learning in the dynamic tech landscape.